ilyes-smaouii/advent-of-code-2025/README.md

 end of all my lines - but the last one -, and made my entire program bug.
 SMH.
 \
 Anyway, Day finished, moving on to Day 7 (probably not now though, maybe later).
+\
+Update : went ahead and looked at Day 7 anyway.
+Part 1 was relatively easy.
+I tried a naive recursive approach for Part 2 and, unsurprisingly, it didn't work.
+I'm going to have to use memoization (by starting from the bottom layer, and making the program determine the number of possibilities starting from each cell in the layer above, then the layer above that, etc.).
+I'm gonna do that later though, I don't have time right now.